vidoolytech/hiringtask/ml/channel_stats/README.md

 Submission:
-  Code with predicted value in same csv format as given for date next three month(april to june) on same channelid.
+  Code with predicted value in same csv format as given for date next three month(april to june) on same channelids.

 Evaluation:
   Test score on views + code